garyrouch/Hackaton2021/README.md

 # ITC Hackaton September 2021

-A Python scrapper to retrieve and store information about jobs available on Indeed.
-This scrapper is part of ITC project.

-## Description

 As part of ITC, a data science bootcamp.
 I participated to a 24 hours hackaton with the theme: Gaming for good.

+## Description

 We developped a game where zombies come at players holding pannels with mails written on them and the player have to shoot the zombies if the mail they are holding is a spam.